mainwp/mainwp/readme.txt

 = Your Guarantee of Privacy =

-The MainWP plugins come with their own [privacy policies](https://mainwp.com/mainwp-plugin-privacy-policy/) to ensure you that the plugins do not collect any personally identifiable information (PII) please review them before activating the plugin.
+The MainWP plugins come with their own [privacy policies](https://mainwp.com/mainwp-plugin-privacy-policy/) to ensure you that the plugins do not collect any personally identifiable information (PII).
+Please review them before activating the plugin.

 = How does MainWP work? =